 My timeline looks something like this: Finish shopping by Thanksgiving.
 Also mail any out of town gifts by Thanksgiving.
 On the day after Thanksgiving, our family puts up the tree and decorates the house.
 I also begin addressing Christmas cards, with the intention of mailing them out the week after Thanksgiving.
 That leaves my December free to attend holiday parties, bake with the kids, and just enjoy the season.

 Hopefully at the beginning of the year, you opened up a savings account for Christmas.
-If you used an online account, like SmartyPig, think about withdrawing the money, so you have it on hand to buy Christmas gifts.
+If you used an online account, think about withdrawing the money, so you have it on hand to buy Christmas gifts.

 Whether or not you have money in savings, this is also a good time to set a budget for Christmas.
 In the excitement of the season, it’s easy to overspend.
 By writing out a budget, you can protect yourself from spending more than you can afford.